Ishan-014/Procura/README.md

 Video Link -> https://drive.google.com/file/d/1gfGMAQnmqCIpt0f8XeJAF6C9PYo9ChTw/view?usp=sharing
 > **Automate the purchase.
 Escalate the decision.
 Verify the outcome.**

+Workflows regarding office purchases are very painful, Procura solves this problem through multi app agentic system which has a solution for every failure probability in a real system.
+(Check out the Evaluation Folder for the tests)
 Procura is a reliable AI procurement decision and execution agent built for the **Lemma Multi-App AI Agent Hackathon**.

 Instead of allowing an LLM to directly decide and execute purchases, Procura separates **reasoning from authorization and verification**: